H.R. 8283: Deterring American AI Model Theft Act of 2026

 1

-The Secretary of State, the Secretary of Commerce, and members of the Operating Committee for Export Policy must complete an initial assessment not later than 180 days after enactment.
-That assessment must identify entities of concern, fraudulent account network providers, methods used in attacks, the physical location of offices and data centers, and the number of attempted attacks during the previous 2 calendar years.
+The Secretary of State, the Secretary of Commerce, and the agencies on the Operating Committee for Export Policy must finish an assessment within 180 days of enactment.
+It must identify which foreign entities of concern are running model extraction attacks, which are selling fraudulent account access, the methods and physical locations involved, and how many attacks occurred in the previous two calendar years.

 2